SannaJuoperi/TheBookingSystemVer2/README.md

 12.12.2024 2 hours I forgot to answer the previous task "The 5 most important points -> Tell in each point", so I did that.
 I named file SecurityCheck.md.
 The task wasn't easy and I had to use AI and Google searches with it.
 I learned more about vulnerabilities and security with booking systems like this.
 During the whole process, I had looked at the website and the code, that something was rotten here, but now the answer came that there were problems.

 13.12.2024  2 hours I did Phase 4.
 I downloaded .zip and did all the addings with AI (terms.html, privacynotice.html and needed code parts to other codes).
 I answered the questions to consent_privacy.md file.
+I tested how well navigation between pages works and it was successful.
+The final phase has great screenshot of all pages.
+After changes, it is possible to check privacy policy before registering and logging in.
+After logging in, user can check her/his account page, terms of service and privacy policy.

 15.12.2024 2 hours I wrote the final phase.